starfleit/docs/content/en/docs/how-to/mint-your-cw20-token.md

 We strongly encourage you to create by the pre-stored binary.\
 There are some advantages below:

-* These token, pair contract codes are well audited and continuously maintained.
+* These token and pair contract codes are well audited and continuously maintained.
 Don't have to audit for yours additionally.
 * STARFLEIT only lists Token factory-created pairs.
 * You don't have to migrate your contract whenever there is any major upgrade of Fetch.ai network.
 STARFLEIT will help you to migrate so that you don't have to take any action.
 {{< /alert >}}